HOW TO CREATE A SIMPLE MORNING ROUTINE

-- Start by waking and getting up just 10 minutes earlier for the first week if the prospect of an hour or two is way too daunting.
-Then try 30 minutes earlier for the next week and so on.
+- Start by waking and getting up just 10 minutes earlier for the first week if the prospect of an hour is way too daunting.
+Then try 15 minutes earlier for the next week and so on.
 You’ll soon find a time that your body clock feels comfortable with and is enough for you to get everything done

 - Go to bed at a reasonable time the night before.
 How many hours sleep do you need?
-If you’re getting up at 5am then going to bed after 11am is probably not going to sustain you.
+If you’re getting up at 5am then going to bed after 11pm is probably not going to sustain you

 - Be aware that it’s harder to get up in winter when it’s darker and colder!